 Sabbatical year spent researching and blogging about the economic and social histories of the United Nations Millennium Development Goals and the World Development Organization/Organisation Mondiale de Développement (OMD) (2013-2014)

 "And One More OPPT for Tonight: An Interactive Guide to Using the TOPPT New Paradigm Protocol Documents" (12 January 2013)

 "When the OPPT Shoe Dropped: Evidence That The Black-Screen, Off-ledger Global Accounts Are Real" (23 January 2013)

 "Connecting the OPPT Dots: More Evidence that the Off-ledger Global Accounts Are Real" (4 February 2013)

 Humfrey, P.M., Female servants and women's criminality in early modern London in S. Devereaux, A. May and G. Smith, (eds.), Crime and Society in the Old World and the New (Toronto: Centre of Criminology, University of Toronto, 1997).

 Humfrey, P.M., What the Servants Knew, in V. Frith (ed.), Women and History: Voices of Early Modern England, 1600-1800 (Toronto: Irwin Publishing, 1995).
 Second printing.

-Humfrey, P.M., "'Sustained by a folklore of hope': Small farmer migrants and the shaping of frontier rhetoric". paper to be presented at Royal Historical Society, NACBS conference, Crosstown Traffic: Anglo American Cultural Exchange Since 1865, July 2004.
+Humfrey, P.M., "'Sustained by a folklore of hope': Small farmer migrants and the shaping of frontier rhetoric", a paper presented at Royal Historical Society, NACBS conference, Crosstown Traffic: Anglo American Cultural Exchange Since 1865 (July 2004)

 1986 - 1987: University of Toronto Open Fellowship